 According to the SEC regulations, in order for an individual to qualify as an accredited investor, he or she must accomplish at least one of the following:

 1) earn an individual income of more than $200,000 per year, or a joint income of $300,000, in each of the last two years and expect to reasonably maintain the same level of income.

 2) have a net worth exceeding $1 million, either individually or jointly with his or her spouse.

 These investors are considered to be fully functional without all the restrictions of the SEC.

 An employee benefit plan or a trust can qualify as an accredit investor if total assets are in excess of $5 million.

-- Startups are very risky investments.
+- Startups and cryptocurrencies are very risky investments.
 Expect to lose your money and don’t invest more than you’re comfortable losing.